arongsamuel/brain_doom/README.md

 # brain_doom
-This repo shows how to automate doom-scrolling using your camera and facial movements to maximize your brainrot.
+This repo shows how to automate doom-scrolling on your phone using a webcam and facial movements to maximize your brainrot.

 Available only on Android with USB debugging.
 Could work on an iPhone as well if you're brave enough.
 ## Requirements